 - To ensure a smooth transition, please provide your HR contact name and email of your new UC location (this information should be provided to your department at the time of your resignation)

-Timesheets must be completed and approved in HBS timekeeping system one week prior to your separation date.
+Timesheets must be completed and approved in HBS timekeeping system at least 10 business days prior to your separation date (if timesheet is available).

-If you are enrolled in UC benefits, your insurance coverage will continue through the end of the month of separation date (i.e. last date/separating on June 15, benefits will continue through to June 30) provided you have paid any required employee portion of the insurance premiums.
+If you are enrolled in UC benefits, your insurance coverage will continue through the end of the month of separation date (i.e., last date/separating on June 15, benefits will continue through June 30) provided you have paid any required employee portion of the insurance premiums.

 UCPath access after you leave UCSF: Separated employees have modified access to the UC employee portal, UCPath online, for three years after separation.